skgigliotti/streamlit_tutorial/README.md

 1. Using the value from an input widget when creating a graph.
 1. Using tabs to make the app easier to navigate.

-These are tasks that I often do when building my own apps.
+These are common tasks when working in Streamlit.
 If you get stuck, check my solutions in `solution_app.py`.

 After you have finished the exercises, commit your changes and push them to Github.